CarGuo/GSYGithubAppCompose/README.en.md

 ## How to Compile and Run

+Environment Requirements: This project uses AGP 9, so you need at least Android Studio Otter (2025.1.1) Feature Drop or higher to compile and run the project successfully.

 > ### Important: You need to configure the `local.properties` file in the project's root directory and enter your registered Github client_id and client_secret.

     ndk.dir="xxxxxxxx"